 Founder

 Separate revenue, product, delivery, and operations.
-Do not let admin consume the week.
+Do not let admin consume the week; founder reviews should protect the constraint that grows the business.

 - Planning the week before checking the calendar.